-TABLE 3.2

 The above cross-case examination of ten movement leaders has demonstrated that a significant correlation exist between the mental models of an Entrepreneurial Leader and an apostolic leader.
-Table 3.2 shows that the only portion of an Entrepreneurial Leader that did not hav any significance with a CPM leader was environmental responsibility and sustainability.
+The only portion of an Entrepreneurial Leader that did not have any significance with a CPM leader was environmental responsibility and sustainability.

 A question that Johnny Kron said the entire CPM process is based around is “Where is God working?”
 With further assessment, one can see the question is inclusive of all principles of an entrepreneurial leader.
 Kron said, “When you think about the CPM model, it is all based on that question.
 Starting with entering a community and working with the believer or person of peace.
 When doing Luke 10, you are not going door to door, you are looking for who has God already prepared for you.
 Then when you have a new community, who has God called to be the pastor.
 It may be the person of peace or someone else – it is about where is God working?”
 This question establishes a self-awareness of one’s belief in God and social-awareness of looking to work with a person that God has prepared.
 It is to be asked throughout the process of church planting for responsibility and sustainability, when appointing local leadership and establishing local financial support.
 Lastly, asking where God is working allows a leader to use previous methods in a way to create new opportunity in a new area that God is already working in.